Expansion formula of one-loop Einstein-Yang-Mills integrand: Introduction

-In recent work \cite{Cao:2025ygu,Du:2025yxz}, a consistency condition for the kinematic coefficients was proposed.
-As pointed out in \cite{Cao:2025ygu,Du:2025yxz}, once the kinematic coefficients in the forward limit expression of YM (YMS) integrands satisfy the consistency condition, they can be used to generate BCJ numerators of YM (YMS) at the one-loop level.
-Besides a general analysis of the existence of such coefficients, compact expansion formulas for scalar-loop YMS integrands with no more than three gluons and an arbitrary number of scalars were provided \cite{Du:2025yxz}, inspired by the localisation strategy established in \cite{Xie:2024pro,Xie:2025utp}.
-As observed in \cite{Du:2025yxz}, the expansion formula of the YMS integrand can be extended to EYM integrands with the same expansion coefficients.
-In this work, we provide solid proof of this statement.
-We express a one-loop EYM integrand in terms of tree-level colour-stripped YM amplitudes with forward limit, then further expand these YM amplitudes in terms of BS ones.
-We prove that once the coefficients in both steps obey the consistency conditions, the EYM amplitude can be finally expressed as a combination of quadratic-propagator-expressed one-loop YM integrands, with the same coefficients in the expansion formula of YMS integrands.
-While combining this expansion formula with the relationship between GR and EYM integrands \cite{He:2016mzd,He:2017spx,Geyer:2017ela,Porkert:2022efy,Xie:2025utp,Cao:2025ygu}, one then obtains an expansion formula of GR integrands, in terms of YM ones.
+In this work, we provide a rigorous proof of the EYM expansion formula using explicit BS Feynman diagrams.
+We first express a one‑loop EYM integrand as a sum of tree‑level colour‑stripped YM amplitudes in the forward limit, then further expand these YM amplitudes into BS amplitudes.
+We demonstrate that when the coefficients in both steps satisfy the consistency conditions, the EYM amplitude can ultimately be written as a combination of one‑loop YM integrands with quadratic propagators, while retaining the same coefficients as those appearing in the YMS expansion formula.
+Combining this result with the known relation between GR and EYM integrands \cite{He:2016mzd,He:2017spx,Geyer:2017ela,Porkert:2022efy,Xie:2025utp,Cao:2025ygu} yields an expansion formula for GR integrands in terms of YM integrands.

 The structure of this paper is given as follows.
-In \secref{sec:review}, we provide a brief review of the forward limit approach of YM and YMS integrands as well as the consistency conditions.
+In \secref{sec:review}, we provide a brief review of the forward limit approach of YM and YMS integrands as well as the consistency conditions for expansion coefficients.
 The forward limit expressed EYM integrands, in terms of tree-level BS amplitudes, are proposed in \secref{sec:relation}.
-We prove the expansion formula of EYM integrand in \secref{sec:Proof} and summarise this work in \secref{sec:Conclusions}.
+In \secref{sec:Example}, we introduce an illustrative example to show how the expansion coefficients in EYM expansion formula are inherited from the corresponding YMS expansion formula.
+The general proof is presented in \secref{sec:Proof}.
+We summarise this work in \secref{sec:Conclusions}.
 Helpful formulas are included in the appendix.